CUQI-DTU/CUQIpy/docs/user/getting_started.rst

    pip install cuqipy

+This will install the latest version of CUQIpy and all its dependencies.

 Verification
 ------------
-To ensure that CUQIpy is installed correctly, in the terminal (Linux or Mac) or Anaconda Prompt (Windows) type:
+To ensure that CUQIpy is installed correctly, launch the python interpreter by typing:

 .. code-block:: sh

    python

-then enter the following code
+then import CUQIpy into your python session by typing:

 .. code-block:: python

    import cuqi

-If no error messages are displayed, you are ready to go!
+If no error messages are displayed, CUQIpy is likely installed correctly.
+The python interpreter can be exited by typing ``exit()``.

 Start using CUQIpy
 ------------------
 You are now ready to start using CUQIpy!

-A good place to start is the |cuqipy-demos| repository, which contains a number of jupyter notebooks.
+A good place to start is the |cuqipy-demos| repository containing a number of jupyter notebooks, which is a great way to interactively learn how to use CUQIpy.

-Download and extract the zip file and then launch the jupyter notebook app (that came pre-installed with anaconda) either from the start menu (Windows) or from the terminal (Linux or Mac) by typing:
+To get started with the demos, first download and extract the zip file.
+Then launch the jupyter notebook app (that came pre-installed with anaconda) either from the Windows start menu or via the terminal by typing:

 .. |cuqipy-demos| raw:: html